Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 80

-The program information, length, and schedule may change.
-Make sure to read the accompanying Catalog and Addendum for changes and updates.
+The program information, length, and schedule are subject to change.
+Please read the accompanying Catalog and Addendum for important changes and updates.
 Check in with an admission advisor for details.

-The ADN program is a degree program which provides two separate pathways of admission.
+The ADN program offers two separate admission pathways, providing a degree program.
 Both paths consist of full-time attendance.
-Instructor to student ratio is 1:12 in the laboratory and 181 clinical, 1:28 in residential lectures, and 1:25 in online lectures depending on the campus.
+The Instructor-to-Student ratio is 1:12 during the lab, 1:1 during clinical, 1:28 during residential lectures, and 1:25 during online lectures.

 Generic ADN (6 semesters for a total of 80 Semester Credit Hours):

-Students will take 33 Semester-Credit Hours of General Education courses via online delivery in the program’s first two semesters.
-The third semester is 15 weeks and consists of 14 Semester Credit Hours (9 — lectures, 5 — clinical & skills lab).
-Courses include Fundamentals of Nursing, comprised of theory, skills and clinical, Health Assessment, Pharmacology, and Pathophysiology.
+Students will take 33 Semester Credit Hours of General Education courses via online delivery in the program’s first two semesters.
+The third semester is 15 weeks and consists of 14 Semester Credit Hours (9—lectures, 5—clinical and skills lab).
+Courses include Fundamentals of Nursing, which covers theory, skills, and clinical practice; Health Assessment; Pharmacology; and Pathophysiology.
 Theory and lab will be held Monday through Friday.
-The clinical schedule may vary depending on clinical site availability.
+The clinical schedule may vary depending on the availability of the clinical site.

-The fourth semester consists of 10 Semester Credit Hours (6 — lectures, 4 — clinical).
-Courses include Introduction to Med/Surg I Theory and Clinical and Intermediate Med/Surg Theory and Clinical.
-Classes will be held Monday through Friday, and the clinical schedule may vary depending on clinical site availability.
+The fourth semester consists of 10 Semester Credit Hours (6—lectures, 4—clinical).
+Courses include Introduction to Med/Surg I: Theory and Clinical, and Intermediate Med/Surg: Theory and Clinical.
+Classes will be held Monday through Friday, and the clinical schedule may vary depending on the availability of the clinical site.

-The fifth semester consists of 14 Semester Credit Hours (9 — lectures, 5 — clinical).
+The fifth semester consists of 14 Semester Credit Hours (9—lectures, 5—clinical).
 Courses include Maternal/Newborn Theory and Clinical, Care of Children Theory and Clinical, and Advanced Med/Surg I Theory and Clinical.
 Theory and lab will be held Monday through Friday.
-The clinical schedule may vary depending on clinical site availability.
+The clinical schedule may vary depending on the availability of the clinical site.

-The sixth semester consists of 9 Semester Credit Hours (5 — lectures, 4 — clinical).
-Courses include Mental Health Nursing Theory and Clinical, and Complex Med-Surg Theory, and Clinical/Leadership.
-Classes will be held Monday through Friday, and the clinical schedule may vary depending on clinical site availability.
+The sixth semester consists of 9 Semester Credit Hours (5—lectures, 4—clinical).
+Courses include Mental Health Nursing Theory and Clinical, Complex Med-Surg Theory and Clinical/Leadership.
+Classes will be held Monday through Friday, and the clinical schedule may vary depending on the availability of the clinical site.

-Students of this pathway receive 885 hours of education and 900 hours of clinical and lab instruction, allowing them to apply the lecture topics to practical use.
+Students in this pathway receive 885 hours of education and 900 hours of clinical and laboratory instruction, enabling them to apply lecture topics to practical use.

 8*